stacks-network/docs/src/pages/start-mining.md

 ### Create a config file directory

-You need a dedicated directory to keep the config file(s):
+You need a dedicated directory to keep the config files:

 ```bash
 mkdir -p $HOME/stacks